Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

 for the refractive index decrement, and

 for the linear attenuation coefficient.
-Here, $b$ is the bound neutron scattering length and $\sigma$ is the total neutron cross section \footnote{Values for the neutron scattering lengths and cross sections are tabulated at the National Institute of Standards and Technology (NIST) Center for Neutron Research website at https://ncnr.nist.gov/resources/n-lengths/.}.
+Here, $b$ is the bound neutron scattering length and $\sigma$ is the total neutron cross section\footnote{Values for the neutron scattering lengths and cross sections are tabulated at the National Institute of Standards and Technology (NIST) Center for Neutron Research website at \url{https://ncnr.nist.gov/resources/n-lengths/}.}.

 The projection approximation \cite{paganin2006} is assumed to hold, hence the intensity $I$ and phase $\varphi$ of the neutron beam, at a specified energy $E$ over plane $B$, are given by:

 Here, $I_0$ is the intensity of the illuminating neutron beam, $\rho({\bf r}_{\perp},z)$ is assumed to only be non-zero in the volume $-T\le z\le 0$, and $\rho_{\perp}({\bf r}_{\perp})$ is the projected density: